jelmansouri/qmk_userspace/README.md

 Around that time I saw a write-up about the **[Kyriel](https://github.com/KaiFireborn/kyriel)** design, which implements home-row mods without relying on mod-tap behavior.
 I gave it a fair two-week trial while on vacation.
 It introduced more layers so modifiers could sit on the same side as the layer thumb keys, which gave the layout a clean internal logic I really enjoyed.
 But even with consistent use, it never felt comfortable enough.

 That’s when I decided to give tap-hold another shot, this time with **[urob’s “timeless” HRM approach](https://github.com/urob/zmk-config?tab=readme-ov-file#timeless-homerow-mods)**, which I’d seen praised in the community.
 It directly solved one of my biggest gripe: perceived latency.
 With flow tap (require-prior-idle on ZMK), false positives dropped to nearly zero, and the layout finally felt snappy.
 The only remaining issue was false negatives—mostly with Shift.
-Typing something like AsRef requires you to consciously wait for the flow-tap term/idle before hitting R, which slowed me down.
+Typing something like `AsRef` requires you to consciously wait for the flow tap term/require-prior-idle-term before hitting R, which created frustration.
 To fix this, I moved Shift back to a dedicated thumb key on both halves, and left only GUI, Alt, and Ctrl on the home row.
 As a Mac and Vim user, I actually use all three often—far more than on Windows, where Ctrl dominates shortcuts—so keeping the natural Ctrl–Opt–Cmd order from Mac keyboards made sense.
 I didn’t have to sacrifice one of them to the pinky, and the layout became both consistent and reliable.

 The unavoidable challenge with HRM is that it cares about release order as well as press order.
 My muscle memory only ever tracked presses.
 For example, Ctrl + A could be done as Ctrl down → A down → Ctrl up → A up, or Ctrl down → A down → A up → Ctrl up.
 With timeless HRM and permissibve hold/balanced settings, only the first produces the intended behavior.
 Rewiring this took practice: I spent 10 minutes a day slowly drilling the correct up/down order, and after about two weeks I saw a real improvement.